-- a) The union is affiliated to the Confédération des Syndicats Nationaux (CSN), the Fédération des professionnelles et professionnels, salarié-e-s et cadres du Québec, and the Conseil Central du Montréal Métropolitain. - b) The union shall abide by the constitution of the organizations mentioned above in the present article, and shall act accordingly. - c) The union agrees to pay monthly the per capita dues that have been set by these different organizations to which it is affiliated. - d) Any officer or delegate of the above-mentioned bodies shall have the right to attend any union meeting and participate in the deliberations, but shall not be entitled to vote.
+- a) The union is affiliated to the Confédération des Syndicats Nationaux (CSN), the la Fédération des professionnèlles et cadres du Québec, and the Conseil Central du Montréal Métropolitain. - b) The union shall abide by the constitution of the organizations mentioned above in the present article, and shall act accordingly. - c) The union agrees to pay monthly the per capita dues that have been set by these different organizations to which it is affiliated. - d) Any officer or delegate of the above-mentioned bodies shall have the right to attend any union meeting and participate in the deliberations, but shall not be entitled to vote.